 He has supported a seemingly endless list of other respected acts, among them Frank Turner, Andy McKee, Seth Lakeman, Lau, Albert Lee, Big Country, The Levellers, Ed Sheeran, Cara Dillon and Eddi Reader.

-To find out more about 'The Way Is Clear', click here.
+To find out more about Elliott's albums, click here.